M-Tayyab06/Wheat_classifier/README.md

    cd <repository-folder>
    ```

-2. Create a virtual environment (optional but recommended):
+2. Create a virtual environment (optional but recommended), the python version should be 3.10.0:
    ```bash
    python3 -m venv env
    source env/bin/activate # For Linux/Mac